nachoaldamav/refs-clone/README.md

 This project serves as a demo to showcase the usage of Copy-on-write (CoW) capabilities within new Windows 11 Development drives.
 It's built using a combination of C++ for the native operations and Node.js for the JavaScript interface.

+> **Note**: I don't have any experience with C++ or Windows development, so this project is probably not the best example of how to do things and is not very well optimized.
+If you have any suggestions, feel free to open an issue or a pull request.

 ## C++ Source Credit

 The C++ code responsible for handling the Copy-on-write operations is borrowed from [0xbadfca11/reflink](https://github.com/0xbadfca11/reflink).